irarainey/beeching/README.md

-    -s, --subscription    The subscription id to use -n, --name            The name (or partial name) of the resources to axe -t, --tag             The tag key and value of the resources to axe -r, --resource-types  The types of the resources to axe -g, --resource-group  The resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe -f, --force           Force the axe to delete the resources if locked -y, --yes             Skip the confirmation prompt
+    -s, --subscription    The subscription id to use -n, --name            The name (or partial name) of the resources to axe -t, --tag             The tag key and value of the resources to axe -r, --resource-types  Restrict the types of the resources to axe -g, --resource-group  Restrict the resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe -f, --force           Force the axe to delete the resources if locked -y, --yes             Skip the confirmation prompt